BITSS-OPA/opa-deworming/code/05_final_opa.md

 In this document we have presented three different approaches to measuring the welfare effects of deworming  interventions.
 The first approach was based on the original paper that measured the welfare effects of deworming (@baird2016worms) and proposed four different ways to compute this effect (with and without externalities, and from a societal or fiscal perspective).
 The second approach, based on more recent data, focused only on direct effects, and relies less on predictive effects over the lifecycle.
 Results for the second approach are also separated between the societal and fiscal perspective.

-The third and final approach uses similar methodologies, with three main differences.
-First, the benefits now are scaled to account for the prevalence of worm infections (both in the original study and in prospective settings).
-Second benefits are also scaled by the length of treatment.
-Finally, based on feedback from Evidence Action on the relevant costs from the perspective of policy makers, this approach does not take into account the effects of additional schooling costs, and uses more up to date information on treatment costs.
+The third and final approach uses similar methodologies with three main differences.
+First, we allow the benefits to be scaled to account for differences in the prevalence of worm infections in other settings.Second, we allow the benefits to be scaled by the length of treatment provided to children within a particular setting.
+Finally, based on feedback from Evidence Action on the relevant costs from present-day deworming programs, this approach uses more up to date information on treatment costs (though it does not take into account the knock-on effects of additional schooling costs as a result of increased school attendance, which are accounted for in approaches #1 and #2).

 The table below summarises the three different approaches and the different alternatives within each approach.
 The main policy estimate is defined as that of Evidence Action (approach 3) using the latest research (@klps4): approach 3.3 in the table.